Generic Name: mepolizumab (me-poe-LIZ-ue-mab)

 Pharmacologic Class: Monoclonal Antibody

-Uses For mepolizumab
+Uses for mepolizumab

 Mepolizumab injection is used with other medicines to treat severe asthma.
 It is given to patients whose asthma is not controlled with their current asthma medicines.
+It is also used to treat eosinophilic granulomatosis with polyangiitis (EGPA) and hypereosinophilic syndrome (HES).

-Before Using mepolizumab
+Before using mepolizumab

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For mepolizumab, the following should be considered: